Login to Complete a nomination form or to Access Judging Panel

 To honor IEEE members in the United States for a lifetime of dedicated efforts and successful accomplishments in advancing the social, economic, legal and ethical aims of IEEE professional activities.
 Maximum of one award presented per year.

 To recognize key individuals for outstanding IEEE-USA volunteer efforts and contributions.
 Maximum of one award presented per year.

 To honor an individual not currently in the practice of engineering for contributions in furthering the professional goals of IEEE in the United States by such means as (but not limited to) influencing laws or regulations benefiting the profession, industrial environments to foster professional curricula, or publications designed to enhance professionalism and other similar activities.

 To honor IEEE members who have made exemplary contributions toward securing recognition of professional activities in the United States

 To recognize IEEE members for their contributions to Student-Professional Awareness Activities in the United States.

-To honor pairs of K-12 teachers and engineers that, through their joint collaboration, provide learning experiences to precollege students, support the education and curriculum requirements of their educational institution, promote and increase the math, science and engineering awareness of student participants, and/or support the educational goals of the IEEE and IEEE-USA.
+To honor pairs of K-12 educators and engineers that, through their joint collaboration, provide learning experiences to precollege students, support the education and curriculum requirements of their institution, promote and increase the math, science and engineering awareness of student participants, and/or support the educational goals of the IEEE and IEEE-USA.